Best WooCommerce paywall plugin

 That's right - you can choose between:

-• Horizontal layout - This normally appears above the list of products, with each filter hidden within a dropdown.
+• Horizontal layout - This normally appears horizontally above the list of products, with each filter hidden within a dropdown.

 • Vertical layout - This is normally use for sidebar widget filters.